EuracBiomedicalResearch/lcms-standards/README.md

 This repository contains measurement of sets of standards on LC-MS systems with specific configurations.
 The aim is to provide approximate retention times (RTs) for the standard compounds in the respective setups.

+In the folder `std_serum` there are the files used for analyse the experiments about IS (and maybe in the future also the STDs) at 2 different concentrations in water and in QC-serum samples.

 ## Data tables